ADORSYS-GIS/taler-wise/docs/taler_wise_user_guide.md

 "psuId": "max.musterman"
   }'
 ```
-**Note**: You have to keep the value of the response header **Authorization-Session-ID** it will be helful to get the status of the payment we will explain it later.
+**Note**: You have to keep the value of the response header **Authorization-Session-ID** it will be helpful to get the status of the payment we will explain it later.

 ### 2. Retrieve Redirection link